 Fresh dill is our “secret ingredient.”
 I know it seems a little odd for a taco-inspired dish, but holy smokes

-For a vegetarian or vegan taco soup, leave out the ground meat and use vegetable broth — here’s our homemade veggie broth recipe.
+For a vegetarian or vegan taco soup, leave out the ground meat and use vegetable broth — here’s our recipe for homemade veggie broth.